SAP-samples/teched2023-DT167/exercises/ex0/README.md

 # Level 1 Heading

-In this exercise, you will...
+In this exercise, you will check if you can generally access the SAP systems for completing the following exercises.

 ## Level 2 Heading